 - Scream Discretion Shot: A silent example.
 After one offscreen instance of the aforementioned driven-to-suicide, one character walks in to discover the body.
 Cue titlecard: "BLOOD!"

-- Shadow Dictator: Mabuse again, though he runs a criminal network, not a government.
+- Shadow Dictator: Mabuse, though he runs a criminal network, not a government.

 - Too Dumb to Live: Von Wenk is told that somebody forced Count Told to cheat at cards using hypnotic force, and that Dr. Mabuse was the only party guest who Countess Told didn't already know.
 Then he suggests that Count Told go to Dr. Mabuse for therapy...